MaeFlaherty/Obsidian-Vault/Ecosystems.md

 All Life on earth is connected in the **biosphere**, and different levelso of connection relate areas, individual species, and individual Animals

+Ecosystems can Vary tremendously based on geology, climate, and weather patterns.
+These variations can be classified into [[Biomes]]

 # Biosphere
 This Encompasses all life on earth, and the physical earth itself, including the water table and atmosphere